Freya is one of the young people who has taken advantage of our Believe & Achieve programme to help achieve her goals.

-In an honest and open account she shares her story of fighting back from meningitis and how Believe and Achieve is providing a good opportunity for her to meet people of her own age affected by the disease and build her confidence.
+In an honest and open account she shares her story of fighting back from meningitis and how Believe and Achieve has provided a good opportunity for her to meet people of her own age affected by the disease and build her confidence.

-“I was taken to hospital age 23 on the 4th of November 2016, after my doctor suspected meningitis due to a rash on my chin.
+“I was taken to hospital age 23 on 4 November 2016, after my doctor suspected meningitis due to a rash on my chin.
 I spent seven days in intensive care, where it was discovered I had meningococcal B with septicaemia.
-I then spent five days in the respiratory ward."
+I then spent five days in the respiratory ward.

 “The idea of meeting new people really scares me and it was hard for me to consider filling out the form to go on the Believe & Achieve 18-25 weekend, but I think it would be good for me to meet people my age who have been affected by meningitis.”